 Patterns should be used with care because if you overdo it, you may feel the clutter that having all those patterns create in the room even if you have fully Marie Kondo’d the whole space.

 When used well, patterns create interest and beauty, and could provide the continuity from room to room.

 Now we’ve reached the seventh element – colors.
 Saving the best for last.

-Colors is the element that can set the mood, either liven it up or tone it down.
-Colors create the ambience in a room.
+Color is the element that can set the mood, either liven it up or tone it down.
+Color creates the ambience in a room.
 It is also the element that unites all other elements in the room, or highlights a particular texture, pattern, line or form.
 Do you like to have a space that gives you a feeling of balance with just a glance?
 Colors.
 Do you want to make a room seem brighter or darker?
 Colors.
 Do you want to make a space larger or smaller?
 Colors.
 How about giving a space the feeling that the vertical dimensions are higher or lower, or that the horizontal dimensions are wider?
-Yes, color again.
+Yes, colors again.

 What can we say about colors?
 Or if you’ve been following this blog or the Boysen FB page, perhaps the question should be what more can we say about colors?
 We have written about so many painting ideas, color inspirations, wall paint designs.
 From hallways to living rooms, dining rooms, kitchens, home offices, bedrooms, bathrooms and whatever rooms there are in a home, we’ve written about room paint designs, paint colors and wall design.
 Suggestions, tips, and video tutorials abound in this blog, not only for walls and other surfaces but also for furniture and decor!
 There is also a load of advice on technical matters about paint, if you’re that far ahead with your DIY.